Clicky

 What are the differences between these programs?

-The Educational Talent Search and SF Cal-SOAP are dissemination programs structured to serve a large group of students at the target middle or high schools.
-Upward Bound is an intensive program that recruits and serves only a small number of high school students during their 9th and/or 10th grade year.
-Second, SF Cal-SOAP is a state Cal-SOAP program funded by the California Student Aid Commission.
+SF Cal-SOAP is a state Cal-SOAP program funded by the California Student Aid Commission.
 The Educational Talent Search and Upward Bound programs are known as federal TRIO programs funded by the U.S. Department of Education.
-Lastly, because both are federal programs, students cannot concurrently enroll and cannot participate in both the Educational Talent Search and Upward Bound programs.
+Lastly, because both are federal programs, students cannot concurrently enroll in both the Educational Talent Search and Upward Bound programs.